Ascent of Bunker Hill on 1992-08-28

 I very quickly threw clothes, food, my first aid kit, and other sundry junk into my small daypack, made sure I had lots of water (always important when hiking in Nevada), and set off at about noon, maybe a little worried about my late start but realizing I had over eight hours of daylight to make my climb.
 I started out by hiking up a flat, rough road that led into the main Bunker Hill cirque, directly at the cliffs of the headwall between the two encircling ridges.
 Once this dusty, rocky, narrow road entered a grove of trees I left it to head for the scrubby foothill to my left that would take me up to the crest of the northern ridge.

 After fighting some brush and crossing a dry stream bed I emerged at the very abrupt base of the foothill, and started my slow uphill hiking on the tussocky grass and sagebrush so typical of the Great Basin.
-It was brutal, and as I staggered up I unfortunately realized I had to take a crap, which I did after a spurt of energy took me up to a small rocky area.
+It was brutal, and as I staggered up I unfortunately realized I had to take an urgent bathroom break, which I did after a spurt of energy took me up to a small rocky area.
 I hadn't seen anyone since leaving my car, so wasn't worried about being out in the open the way I was.
 More uphill toiling brought me to the crest of the little foothill I was climbing, and ahead I saw what from below looked like the main problem on my visual reconnaissance: a band of cliffs, with thick forest crowding its base.
 It looked like there was a way around them, but now I wasn't too sure.